Stable-MoE: Lyapunov-based Token Routing for Distributed Mixture-of-Experts Training over Edge Networks: Experimental Results

 For comparison purpose, we consider the following baselines: (a) random routing (see the line labeled with ``Strategy A''): tokens are randomly routed among all experts with uniform probability; (b) traditional top-$K$ routing (see the line labeled with ``Strategy B''): tokens are routed to the experts with the $K$ highest gating scores; (c) queue-aware routing (see the line labeled with ``Strategy C''): tokens are routed to the experts with the smallest token queue backlog at each time slot; (d) energy-aware routing (see the line labeled with ``Strategy D''): tokens are routed to the experts with the smallest energy queue backlog.

 Fig. \ref{fig:queue} shows the temporal evolution of token and energy queue backlogs versus $\mathcal{T}$ under Stable-MoE.
-It is observed that both token queues and energy queues exhibit initial growth followed by stabilization around steady-state values.
-These results further demonstrate the robust queue stability of Stable-MoE under stochastic token arrivals and heterogeneous energy constraints.
+It is observed that both token and energy queues exhibit initial growth followed by stabilization around steady-state values.
+These results further demonstrate the queue stability of Stable-MoE under stochastic token arrivals and heterogeneous energy constraints.

 Fig. \ref{fig:throughput} compares the cumulative system throughput over time of Stable-MoE against four baselines under SVHN and CIFAR-100.
 It is observed that, Stable-MoE achieves significantly higher cumulative throughput than Strategies A-D, and the performance gain continuously widens over time.
-For example, the performance gain of Stable-MoE over Strategy D is around $40\%$.
 This is due to the fact that Strategy D focuses solely on minimizing energy queues without considering the computational workload.
 As a result, edge servers with smaller energy queues may still be overloaded.

 Fig. \ref{fig:accuracy} presents the test accuracy for Stable-MoE and baselines.
 In Fig. \ref{fig:accuracy}(a), the accuracy of Stable-MoE rapidly converges to $80\%$, which significantly outperforms all the baselines.
 In contrast, the baselines either converge slowly or remain unstable with persistently low accuracy.
 In Fig. \ref{fig:accuracy}(b), it is observed that Stable-MoE gains the best accuracy.
 This result further demonstrates the high efficiency of Stable-MoE in resource-heterogeneous edge networks.